21st Century Fox's James Murdoch slams Trump: 'There are no good Nazis'

 Related: After Trump's Charlottesville remarks, Fox News focuses on the left and the media

-The younger Murdoch began his letter by saying he was writing "in a personal capacity, as a concerned citizen and a father," but he went on to highlight how his business had tried to contribute to a diverse and tolerant society.
+The younger Murdoch begins his letter by saying he was writing "in a personal capacity, as a concerned citizen and a father," but he went on to highlight how his business had tried to contribute to a diverse and tolerant society.

-"Diverse storytellers, and stories, can make a difference, and that diversity, around the world, is a crucial strength and an animating force in my business," he wrote.
+"Diverse storytellers, and stories, can make a difference, and that diversity, around the world, is a crucial strength and an animating force in my business," he writes.
 "Often times not everyone agrees with the stories and positions that emerge from this, and that can be difficult.
 Certainly no company can be perfect.
 But I'm proud of the powerful art that can emerge, and I'm grateful to all of my colleagues who make this happen.
 From the potent and compelling narrative of '12 Years a Slave', to the streets of Pakistan and the bravery of an extraordinary young woman that we saw in 'He Named Me Malala', to name just a few, we've never been afraid to help storytellers and artists say important things -- hard things, too."

-Murdoch concluded the letter saying that he and his wife Kathryn would donate $1 million to the ADL, and encouraged his friends to donate as well.
+Murdoch concludes the letter saying that he and his wife Kathryn would donate $1 million to the ADL, and encouraging his friends to donate as well.

 "We hardly ever talk about our charitable giving, but in this case I wanted to tell you and encourage you to be generous too."